Stefanuk12/Pterodactyl/eggs/README.md

 # Notice

-Please note that this may take a lot of CPU.
+1. Please note that this may take a lot of CPU.
 There are a few fixes.
    - 100% CPU Limit and allocate additional cores
    - Install the [Liquorix](https://liquorix.net/#install) kernel which can reduce usage by 30%+
+2. Make sure to set your RCON password to something very secure (30 characters, symbols, etc.)

+# Using Mounts

+It is highly recommended that you do this.
+Majority of the files that a game server needs (i.e. the zone files) will not change between servers.
+Instead, you can setup a mount which allows certain eggs and nodes to access a shared resource.

+For more information, please refer to the [official documentation](https://pterodactyl.io/guides/mounts.html).

+**Make sure it is read only**

 # [Plutonium](games/egg-plutonium.json)